A topic from the subject of Titration in Chemistry.

 Acid-Base Titration:

 Determines the concentration of an acid or base using a strong acid or base as the titrant.
-Indicator: Phenolphthalein (for strong acids and bases) or methyl orange (for weak acids and bases).
+Common indicators include phenolphthalein (for strong acids and bases) and methyl orange (for weak acids and bases).

 Redox Titration: